 Goossen recused himself.

 Walworth asked Joseph to summarize request for rezoning of Peterson 31 Restaurant parcel.
-Joseph said that two parcels had been rezoned as Residential-1, but that remainder were zoned commercial.
+Joseph said that two parcels had been rezoned as Residential-1, but that remaining lot stayed zoned commercial.

 Jorgensen said that lot to north of Peterson 31 parcel, has 92 feet of lake frontage and is for sale as residential.